>

 Introduction

-When quantifying gene expression levels using sequencing data obtained from RNA-Seq analysis, a mapping step is generally required.
-Mapping refers to the process of aligning read sequences (FASTQ files) to matching positions on a reference sequence.
-Commonly used mapping software for RNA-Seq includes HISAT2, STAR, Bowtie2.
-This page explains how to use STAR.
+Quantifying gene expression from RNA-Seq sequencing data typically requires a mapping step.
+Mapping is the process of aligning read sequences (FASTQ files) to their corresponding positions on a reference sequence.
+Popular mapping tools for RNA-Seq include HISAT2, STAR, and Bowtie2.
+This page walks through how to use STAR.

 Installation

-According to the official STAR documentation, at least 16 GB of memory (ideally 32 GB) is required to handle mammalian genomes, so please be aware of this requirement.
+According to the official documentation, STAR requires at least 16 GB of RAM (ideally 32 GB) to handle mammalian genomes, so keep this in mind before getting started.

 $ conda install -c bioconda star